lsst-dm/dmtn-120/index.rst

 ----------------

 :class:`lsst.afw.typehandling.Storable` is a subclass of :cpp:class:`lsst::afw::table::io::Persistable`, though it does not require that persistence be implemented.
-This ensures that :class:`lsst.afw.image.ExposureInfo` can persist :class:`~lsst.afw.typehandling.Storable` objects using the same mechanism as (most of) its original members.
+This relationship ensures that :class:`lsst.afw.image.ExposureInfo` can persist :class:`~lsst.afw.typehandling.Storable` objects using the same mechanism as most of its original members.

-:class:`lsst.afw.typehandling.Storable` provides methods ``equals``, ``hash_value``, ``cloneStorable``, and ``toString`` to allow comparisons to other :class:`~lsst.afw.typehandling.Storable`, hashing, copying, and printing from C++.
+:class:`lsst.afw.typehandling.Storable` provides methods ``equals``, ``hash_value``, ``cloneStorable``, and ``toString`` to allow comparisons, hashing, copying, and printing in C++.
 ``equals`` defaults to object identity comparisons, while the others throw an exception by default.
 The method names, including the underscore in ``hash_value``, were chosen to avoid collisions with existing APIs (e.g., a ``clone`` method that returns a smart pointer to a more specific type than :class:`~lsst.afw.typehandling.Storable`).
-We preferred this approach over a more elaborate delegation system, such as that used in the AST library and many ``table::io`` classes, because the latter approach requires that authors remember to write a new method for each subclass.
+We preferred this approach over a more elaborate delegation system, such as that used in the AST library and many ``table::io`` classes, because the latter approach requires that authors remember to write a new method for each subclass, no matter how remotely descended from the base.

 :class:`~lsst.afw.typehandling.Storable` can be inherited from by Python classes, which should override the appropriate Python methods (e.g., ``__repr__`` instead of ``toString``).
 The inheritance is handled using the `pybind11 API for Python inheritance <https://pybind11.readthedocs.io/en/stable/advanced/classes.html#overriding-virtual-functions-in-python>`_, including a "trampoline" helper class.